We are committed to supporting districts and schools through a comprehensive model of training, classroom coaching, and ongoing technical assistance.

 across the course of the school year, the Kalamazoo RESA Instructional Center provides services and support to schools and districts in the region through a continuum of support customized to the individual needs of the district or school.

-Sign-up to receive text announcements for Professional Development offerings
+Sign-up to receive text announcements for Professional Learning offerings

 Like us on Facebook